-Force Approximate Relative Strengths Range Attraction/Repulsion Carrier Particle Gravitational 10 -38 ∞ attractive only Graviton Electromagnetic 10 -2 $\infty$ attractive and repulsive Photon Weak nuclear 10 -13 < 10 -18 m attractive and repulsive W + , W - , Z Strong nuclear 1 < 10 -15 m attractive and repulsive gluons
+Force Approximate Relative Strengths Range Attraction/Repulsion Carrier Particle Gravitational 10 -38 ∞ attractive only Graviton Electromagnetic 10 -2 ∞ attractive and repulsive Photon Weak nuclear 10 -6 < 10 -18 m attractive and repulsive W+, W-, Z 0 Strong nuclear 1 ∞ attractive and repulsive gluons

-Table 4.1 Properties of the Four Basic Forces
+TABLE 4.1 Properties of the Four Basic Forces1

 The gravitational force is surprisingly weak-it is only because gravity is always attractive that we notice it at all.
 Our weight is the gravitational force due to the entire Earth acting on us.
 On the very large scale, as in astronomical systems, the gravitational force is the dominant force determining the motions of moons, planets, stars, and galaxies.
 The gravitational force also affects the nature of space and time.
-As we shall see later in the study of general relativity, space is curved in the vicinity of very massive 1 The graviton is a proposed particle, though it has not yet been observed by scientists.
-See the discussion of gravitational waves later in this section.
-The particles $W^+$ , $W^-$ , and $Z^0$ are called vector bosons; these were predicted by theory and first observed in 1983.
-There are eight types of gluons proposed by scientists, and their existence is indicated by meson exchange in the nuclei of atoms.

-bodies, such as the Sun, and time actually slows down near massive bodies.
+As we shall see later in the study of general relativity, space is curved in the vicinity of very massive bodies, such as the Sun, and time actually slows down near massive bodies.